-Overall, Study 2b was a successful replication.
-Most importantly, the effects of camp size on benefits ratings was successfully replicated, in line with psychophysical numbing.
-Further, plane sending decision, the effect of prior aid on rated benefits, and the lack of effect of prior aid on plane sending decision successfully replicated.
-However, the effect of reliability on plane sending decision failed to replicate.
-It is important to recognize that despite changing the original study from within-subject design to between-subject design, most of the findings are consistent with the original study.
-For benefits ratings, our findings of the effect of camp size and prior aid, the two independent variables of interest, are in line with the psychophysical numbing hypothesis and original study findings.
-The perceived benefit of sending planes to smaller camps was higher than the perceived benefits of sending planes to larger camps.
+of sending planes to smaller camps was higher than the perceived benefits of sending planes to larger camps.
 Similarly, the perceived benefit of sending planes to camps that have satisfied more need, i.e. with more prior aid, was higher than the perceived benefits of sending planes to camps that have satisfied less need, i.e. with lower prior aid.
-This is consistent with the idea that there appeared to be general preference for interventions in later stages, when compared to earlier stages (Kivetz et al., 2006).
+This is consistent with the idea that there appeared to be general preference for interventions in later stages, when compared to earlier stages (Kivetz, Urminsky, & Zheng, 2006).
 For hypothetical decisions, we found support for the effect of camp size but not for the effect of prior aid.
 Both these replication findings are consistent with the original findings.
 For system reliability, we found support that the rated benefit for higher reliability plane was higher than lower-reliability plane.
 However, we could not find support for an effect of reliability, which is surprising.

+3.3.3.2.
+Extension.
 For our extension on donation, we found support for the hypothesis that there would be more donation for small camp size, but not hypotheses on prior aid and plane reliability.
 All three effects were weak, although support for the effect of camp size, again, in line with psychophysical numbing.